kiishan/kiishan.github.io/about.md

 “In God we trust.
 All others must bring data.”- W. Edwards Deming, Statistician

 ### General Information
 I am a versatile data scientist with a strong background in Machine learnig and experimental design.
 I welcome the challenge of explaining technical subjects to variety of audiences.
 Similarly, I love discussing technical subjects to expand my understanding.
-I am currently working as Data Scientist at BD BizViz Technologies Pvt Ltd., but am always looking for exciting new opportunities.
+I am currently working as Data Scientist at BDB Technologies Pvt Ltd., but am always looking for exciting new opportunities.

 ### Current Interests